*Originally Posted 6 December 2017

-I’ve recently read a number of online blog and social media posts where people claim that you don’t need to have a university or college degree to write a book.
+I have read online blog and social media posts where people claim that you don’t need to have a university or college degree to write a book.
 I believe this is true.
-However, you do need to know about writing and editing–and about publishing if you’re an indie author.
+However, you do need to know your craft.

 The first time I wrote a book I thought to myself, “I have a language and literature degree.
 I can write a book.
 It couldn’t be any worse than some of the ones being published right now.”
 I should qualify that, at the time, I had just read two or three books in a row that were poorly written and/or edited, and it was ticking me off.